 In 2017, Sen. Majority Leader Mitch McConnell and President Donald Trump claimed that their tax cut legislation would pay for itself through increased economic activity.
 It was a lie and pretty much every economist not named Laffer said so at the time.
 Economists predicted that the cuts wouldn't pay for themselves, and would needlessly balloon the federal budget deficit.

-A new study released this month shows that the economists were correct; Trump's tax cut strategy was a pipe dream, a sham [or here] founded on the now thoroughly debunked supply-side theories of Art Laffer, developed back in the 1980s.
+A new study released this month shows that the economists were correct; Trump's tax cut strategy was a pipe dream, a sham [see here] founded on the now thoroughly debunked supply-side theories of Art Laffer, developed back in the 1980s.

 The Guardian: A number of economists have already dismissed Laffer’s signature supply-side economics theory as pure nonsense.
 For his dubious role as the “godfather” of Reaganomics, Slate dubbed him World’s Worst Economist.
 He’s been called a key part of the “Intellectual Rot of the Republican Party”.
 Esquire suggested that Laffer’s turn as the architect of disastrous Brownback tax experiment in Kansas should hang “like a dead possum” around his neck for the rest of his days.

 Moreover, Republicans knew that supply-side economics [also known as "trickle-down" economics] was flawed from the beginning.
 But, Laffer's work gave a veneer of respectability to the GOP strategy known as "Starve the Beast" which advocates tax cuts in order to "starve" the federal government of revenue in a deliberate effort to force it to reduce spending on programs such as Food Stamps, Social Security, Medicare, and Medicaid.
 Economist Paul Krugman explained it in the New York Times back in 2010.